Large-scale Pre-training for Grounded Video Caption Generation: Experiments

 \subsection{Ablation analysis}

 Here we provide the ablation of the key components of the GROVE model as well as evaluate variants of the automatic annotation method.

 \textbf{Model ablations}.
-We perform ablations of the key components of our GROVE model.
+We ablate the key components of our GROVE model.
 We report results on the iGround validation set after pre-training with fine-tuning, which achieves the best results.
-For the ablations, pre-training is performed on a 50k random subset of the HowToGround1M dataset to keep the ablation costs manageable.
-In Table~\ref{tab:ablations1}, we ablate the spatio-temporal adapters as well as investigate the importance of training (unfreezing) the bounding box decoder and projection layers (VL and LQ in Fig.~\ref{fig:groc_model}).
-To mitigate overfitting, we keep the visual backbones and the LLM frozen.
-However, we train the embedding and output layers of the LLM to accommodate the modified vocabulary with special tokens.
+In Table~\ref{tab:ablations1}, we ablate the spatio-temporal adapters and the training (unfreezing) of the bounding box decoder and projection layers (VL and LQ in Fig.~\ref{fig:groc_model}).
+To mitigate overfitting, we keep the visual backbones and LLM frozen, while training the embedding and output layers of the LLM to accommodate the modified vocabulary.

 Next, we assess the importance of the temporal objectness head.
 Figure~\ref{fig:to_thres} shows the performance of the GROVE model in AP50 and recall when varying the threshold for the temporal objectness from 0.0 (completely removing the temporal objectness head) to 0.5.
 This threshold regulates the sensitivity of the model to detecting whether an object leaves the frame (or is occluded).
 These results demonstrate that by increasing the temporal objectness threshold we obtain substantial benefits in AP50 while sacrificing only a negligible amount of recall.
 This demonstrates the importance of modelling objects that temporally leave the frame.